acoppes/acoppes/site/_posts/2022-11-20-i-quit-myjob-now-what.markdown

 ---
 layout: post
-title:  "I quit my job at Ironhide Game Studio after investing ten years of my life, now what?"
+title:  "I quit my job at Ironhide Game Studio after ten years, now what?"
 date:   2022-11-20 00:08:30 -0300
 excerpt: Want to share a bit of my status right now and my current plan for the future now that I left my work after almost ten years.
 ---

-Leaving the company I invested the last ten years of my life was a really hard decision to make but at the same time I feel it was the right one.
-Ironhide was growing to fast and too much and even though I don't disagree with that vision of big company I didn't want that for me.
+Leaving the company I worked on the last ten years of my life was a really hard decision to make but at the same time I feel it was the right one.
+Ironhide was growing too fast and too much and even though I don't disagree with that vision of big company I didn't want that for me.
 I still love the people and every game we did there and wish for them to keep making awesome games that I will totally play.
 I will always be a fan.

 I still don't know for sure what I'm going to do next.
 I didn't have a plan before leaving like another job offering nor a part time project and I know it wasn't a smart move.